-- a) no test may be called unless the Athlete has a commander listed on their Master List - b) Grade I. II and III may have a trainer school the horse for no more than 30 minutes per day - c) a groom mounted in the saddle may walk the horse on a long rein only - d) lunging by someone other than the nominated Athlete is permitted - e) work in-hand by someone other than the nominated Athlete is not permitted - f) the Freestyle is limited to combinations that have achieved at least 60% average in the Team (Grand Prix) and Individual(Special) tests (or Novice or Intermediate where applicable) where the FEI tests are being used - g) the Freestyle is limited to combinations that have achieved at least 60% average in the Level 3 and 4 EA tests of the respective grade, where the national tests are being used.
+- a) no test may be called unless the Athlete has a commander listed on their Master List - b) Grade I. II and III may have a trainer school the horse for no more than 30 minutes per day - c) a groom mounted in the saddle may walk the horse on a long rein only - d) lunging by someone other than the nominated Athlete is permitted.
+Any work-in hand by a trainer for a Grade I, II or III horse will count as part of their 30 minutes training time during that day. - e) work in-hand by someone other than the nominated Athlete is not permitted - f) the Freestyle is limited to combinations that have achieved at least 60% average in the Team (Grand Prix) and Individual(Special) tests (or Novice or Intermediate where applicable) where the FEI tests are being used - g) the Freestyle is limited to combinations that have achieved at least 60% average in the Level 3 and 4 EA tests of the respective grade, where the national tests are being used.